jshaam7/hotel-guest-management-system/README.md

 # My Personal Project

 ## Hotel Guest Management System
+### Feel free to download demo.mp4 and take a look at the application in action!

 As someone who enjoys travelling, I have spent a considerable amount of time staying at hotels.
-Before being exposed to coding and database management, I often wondered how hotels maintain such copious amounts of guest details and data.
+Before being exposed to coding and database management, I often wondered how hotels maintain such extensive amounts of guest details and data.
-Further, I have also wondered how they check for the earliest availability among hundreds of currently booked rooms as well.
-It must have been a tedious process to maintain all this data and manipulate them based on the situation before the advent of software systems.
-Hence, I have taken up this project to gain a better understanding on the intricacies of software development.
+Further, I have also wondered how they check for the earliest availability among hundreds of currently booked rooms?.
+It must have been a tedious process to maintain all this data and manipulate it based on the situation before the advent of software systems.
+Hence, I have taken up this project to gain a better understanding of the intricacies of software development.
 This project would also enable me to explore how Java can be used to simplify an industry problem.

-*Feel free to download demo.mp4 and take a look at the application in action!*

 *The application is designed with the vision of simplifying the job of hotel staff.*